Ashley-DeMott/Godot-Idle/README.md

 * [Godot Forum](https://forum.godotengine.org/)

 ## Future Work
-* Level system with exp gains
+* Leveling system with xp gained from defeating enemies
-* Unlocking upgrades based on level/exp amount
+* Unlock upgrades based on level/exp amount
-* Additional types of upgrades
+* Additional types of upgrades/attacks
-* Additional types of enemies
+* Additional types of enemies with different movements and attack types
-* Addiional sound effects and music
+* Additional sound effects and music
-* Saving user progress
+* Saving and loading user progress to/from a local file